 “Cozy minimalism” is like taking a big sip of iced tea: It may seem like an oxymoron, but it just feels right.

-Get a free, instant quote for your next paint job and incorporate these trends into your home.
-Click below to get started!
+Get a free quote for your next paint job and incorporate these trends into your home.

-This post was written by MakeSpace, a full-service NYC storage company (also serving Los Angeles, Chicago, and Washington, DC) that picks up, stores, and delivers your stuff so you never have to visit a self-storage unit again.
+This post is by MakeSpace, a full-service NYC storage company (also serving Los Angeles, Chicago, and Washington, DC) that picks up, stores, and delivers your stuff, so you never have to visit a self-storage unit again.